dat3Cph/material/docs/rest_intro/exercises/hotel_api.md

   - number
   - price

-- Implement functionality to convert between DTOs and Entities
+- Implement functionality to convert between DTOs and Entities.
+Both ways.

-## Part 2 create API Ressources
+## Part 3 create API Ressources

-- Create a HotelController and a RoomController that returns handlers with above functionality using the DTOs
+- Create a HotelController and a RoomController that handles the above functionality using the DTOs
 - Create a new Routes.java file that contains all routes for the application and implement the following routes with json:
   - GET /hotel
     - response json: `[{id: 1, name: "Hotel 1", address: "Address 1"}, {id: 2, name: "Hotel 2", address: "Address 2"}]`